PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

     .ConfigureAwait(false);
 ```

+> Filters are supported when publishing events.
+For more information see [AspNetCore.Webhooks.Abstractions](./AspNetCore.Webhooks.Abstractions.md).

 ### Callback action

-When a given event is published by the application, the webhooks service will determine the subscribers and invoke their callback action one at a time.
+When a given event is published by the application, the webhooks service will determine the matching subscribers and invoke their callback actions, one at a time.

 This message will have the following characteristics:

-- The request is a POST.
+- The request is a **POST**.
-- It includes the payload in the request body.
+- It includes the **payload in the request body**.
-- It includes a set of headers that provide additional information about the callback to the client application.
+- It includes a **set of headers** that provide additional information about the callback to the client application.
-- It is expected to return OK as a response.
+- It is **expected to return OK** as a response.
 Otherwise it will be considered failed.
-- The callback is expected to respond within period of time (see `WebhooksOptions.CallbackTimeout`).
+- The callback is **expected to respond within period of time** (see `WebhooksOptions.CallbackTimeout`).
 Otherwise it will be considered as timed-out.

 ### Callback payload